Coopydood/ultimate-macOS-KVM/docs/OpenCore.md

 #### Getting your own serial number
 Now that you understand the *"why"*, it's time to learn the *"how"*.

+> [!IMPORTANT]
-Unless you're booting macOS for the first time *with an already-modified OpenCore image containing a unique serial number*, you **should NOT sign in with your Apple ID during Setup Assistant under ANY CIRCUMSTANCES.**
+> Unless you're booting macOS for the first time *with an already-modified OpenCore image containing a unique serial number*, you **should NOT sign in with your Apple ID during Setup Assistant under ANY CIRCUMSTANCES.**

 Create a "local" user account by skipping the Apple ID stage of the Setup Assistant.
 After you complete the Setup Assistant with a regular local account, you can continue.